business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Visual voicemail

 Companies can deploy Vonage and start accepting business calls within minutes.
 Most functions are self-explanatory, and Vonage’s in-depth guides cover admin configuration.
-Setting up call flows and advanced features takes longer, but the process is similar to other VoIP services from RingCentral or Nextiva.
+Setting up call flows and advanced features takes longer, but the process is similar to other VoIP services.

 The Vonage Training Center has quick-start guides and tutorials.
-Our favorite onboarding feature is the interactive videos for end-users and administrators.
-These let users view the entire application and choose tabs to learn about a specific aspect, like Vonage Meetings or call recording.
-You can click different features and learn at your own pace, which is far better than sitting through a whole video if only part of the content is relevant to you.
+Our favorite onboarding feature is the interactive videos for end users and administrators.
+These video guides let users view the entire application and choose tabs to learn about a specific aspect, such as Vonage Meetings or call recording.
+You can select different features and learn at your own pace, which is far better than sitting through a whole video if only part of the content is relevant to you.

-Another unique implementation and onboarding tool is Vonage’s complimentary live-training sessions.
-Most subject categories involve three monthly sessions, including end-user training for IP phone models, mobile app features and settings, and call flow setup.
-Additionally, users can attend live meetings to learn about Salesforce, Microsoft Teams or Microsoft 365 integrations.
+Another unique implementation and onboarding tool is Vonage’s complimentary live training sessions.
+Most subject categories involve three monthly sessions, including end-user training for IP phone models, mobile app features and settings and call flow setup.
+Users can attend live meetings to learn about Salesforce, Microsoft Teams or Microsoft 365 integrations.

-We noticed that although Vonage has a community forum, most business product questions go unanswered, and the message board is relatively inactive.
-If you’re interested in more assistance, admins can add Vonage Support Plus powered by Soluto for $9.99 per user per month.
+If you want additional support coverage, admins can add Vonage Support Plus powered by Soluto for $9.99 per user, per month.
 This service is designed for small businesses and covers hardware installation, virus removal and third-party software.
 Users can click to call or chat to receive tech support seven days a week.

 Limitations

-Vonage is a customizable phone solution that works well for companies that need to scale capabilities up or down depending on the season.
-However, the service can cost more than other business phone systems if you need to add several à la carte features.
-For example, Vonage doesn’t include toll-free numbers with subscriptions, so that would be an additional expense for you, whereas toll-free numbers and minutes come with all Nextiva and Ooma plans.
+Vonage is a customizable phone solution that works well for companies that need to scale capabilities up or down seasonally.
+However, it can cost more than other phone systems when adding à la carte features.
+For example, Vonage doesn’t include toll-free numbers or faxing with subscriptions.
+Our Nextiva review noted that all plans come with toll-free numbers, minutes and virtual faxing.

 Methodology